tebibu654/data-tools/dashboards/README.md

 Each dashboard is organized like this:

-- `app.py`: Main application entry point, con
+- `app.py`: Main application entry point, handling API resources and state management
-- `views/`: Page-specific content
+- `views/`: Page content, which can be a standalone page or handle navigation between modules
-- `modules/`: Reusable dashboard components
+- `modules/` (optional): Reusable dashboard components

 ## features